SeulkeeLee123/EHR_machine_learning_AS_TNFi/README.md

 AS006	9.82	11.3	264	11	11	28.8	1.24	72	1.88	38.63	1	1	50.15	160.6	1
 AS007	5.65	13.1	156	29	28	16.3	0.47	3	0.42	37.51	0	1	90.95	168.4	0
 ```
-* All values in the example are virtual data.

 ## (Optional) Input file modification
 If you want to change the input variables, be aware that part of code has to be changed according the form of the data (categorical: integer, continuous: float).